-- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of prior Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject site is located in the southwestern quadrant of the intersection of US 301 (Robert S Crain Highway) and Chew Road, on Tax Map 101, Grid E-1.
+The subject site is located in the southwestern quadrant of the intersection of US 301 (Robert S Crain Highway) and Chew Road, on Tax Map 101, Grid E-1.
 The property totals 23.34 acres and consists of one parcel, designated by the Maryland State Department of Assessments and Taxation as Parcel 2, and recorded by deed dated December 4, 2008, in the Land Records of Prince George's County, Maryland in Book 30360 at page 171.
 The property is subject to the 2013 Approved Subregion 6 Master Plan and Sectional Map Amendment (master plan).

 The property is in the Agricultural-Residential (AR) Zone.
-However, this preliminary plan of subdivision (PPS) was submitted and reviewed under the applicable provisions of the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and the "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the Subdivision Regulations.
-Under the prior Zoning Ordinance, the site was in the Residential-Agricultural (R-A) Zone, which was used for the analysis contained herein.
+However, this application has been submitted and reviewed under the applicable provisions of the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and the "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the Subdivision Regulations.
+Under the prior Zoning Ordinance, the site was in the Residential-Agricultural (R-A) Zone, which is used for the analysis contained herein.

 Parcel 2 is almost completely wooded, and the property's development history is limited to the use as a nursery, in a small portion of the property along Chew Road, established between 2000 and 2005 and which appears to have been used through 2009.
 This area has since been reclaimed by natural growth and vegetation, and all that remains of its former nursery use is an existing well and a small vinyl shed.
-This PPS subdivides the existing property into one parcel for 24,920 square feet of institutional development (a church).
+This PPS proposes to subdivide the existing property into one parcel for 24,920 square feet of institutional development (a proposed church).

 The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on May 5, 2023.
 In accordance with Section 24-1904(b), the applicant provided a statement of justification (SOJ) explaining why they were requesting to use the prior regulations.
-In accordance with Section 24-1904(c), this PPS is supported by and subject to Certificate of Adequacy ADQ-2023-019.
+In accordance with Section 24-1904(c), this PPS is supported by and subject to ADQ-2023-019.